 Lawrence J. Zweifach is a litigation partner in Gibson, Dunn & Crutcher’s New York office.
 Mr. Zweifach is a Fellow of the American College of Trial Lawyers, and he has been recognized as one of the country’s best trial lawyers in Benchmark Litigation’s Top 100 Trial Lawyers in America.
-He has extensive experience handling civil and criminal matters, including securities, antitrust, Securities and Exchange Commission (SEC), Public Company Accounting Oversight Board (PCAOB) and U.S. Commodities Future Trading Commission (CFTC) enforcement investigations and litigation, corporate governance, internal investigations, white collar criminal defense, and complex commercial litigation.
+He has extensive experience handling civil and criminal matters, including securities, antitrust, Securities and Exchange Commission (SEC), Public Company Accounting Oversight Board (PCAOB) and U.S. Commodities Future Trading Commission (CFTC) enforcement investigations and litigation, corporate governance, internal investigations, white collar criminal defense and complex commercial litigation.
 He regularly defends parallel proceedings that include shareholder class actions, derivative lawsuits, regulatory investigations, state attorney general investigations and federal grand jury investigations.

 Mr. Zweifach has tried cases involving a wide variety of areas, including securities, accounting, auditing, RICO, mail and wire fraud, tax and bankruptcy, as well as contract, corporate control and partnership disputes.
 His experience includes numerous high-profile criminal cases that he tried during his nine years as a federal prosecutor at the United States Attorney’s Office for the Eastern District of New York, where he was Chief of the Criminal Division.
 He has represented a broad spectrum of clients, including public and private corporations, public accounting firms, investment banks, boards of directors, special committees, audit committees, corporate officers and directors, banks, investment advisors, hedge funds, mutual funds and broker-dealers.